 Getting to understand CBR, I could see that KCCC was well positioned for such a comprehensive approach.
 We already had a successful micro-loan and income generation program in the form of a cooperative bank.
 We run a primary school and child counseling and advocacy, we have a medical clinic, a vocational training program, and most importantly, access to and trust of the community.

 My idea was taking shape: I would train a small core group of KCCC staff who would become CBVs trained in the concepts of CBR and disability care and prevention.
-I would involve the different branches of KCCC, the bank, the vocational training center etc…for the holistic approach, and we would partner with KCH to provide rehabilitation services, education, and a new referral source for KCCC.
+I would involve the different branches of KCCC, the bank, the vocational training center etc…for the holistic approach, and

 I pitched the idea to management, emphasizing that this approach is sustainable because most mechanisms were already in place, and that the main burden, that of rehabilitative care would fall on KCH while we would do what we already do best, community mobilization, sensitization, and using existing resources.